Belle (Disney character): Cultural impact

 Belle is the fifth member of the Disney Princess franchise, and is frequently recognized as one of its most popular and enduring characters.
 Tyler B. Searle of Collider, who ranked her the second-best protagonist from the Disney Renaissance, remarked that she is often considered "one of if not the best Disney princesses".
 Patricia Garcia of Vogue described her as "a welcome exception to the Disney princess stereotype" due to her bravery, adventurous nature, and love of reading.
 Similarly, Kayleigh Dray of Stylist referred to her as "one of the least two-dimensional characters in the original Disney Princess line-up".
 Kim Renfro of Business Insider credited Belle with contributing to a new era of modern Disney heroines, and Vicki Arkoff of TLC noted that the character helped "break Disney's passive-princess mold".
 Belle has consistently ranked highly in polls and media lists evaluating Disney Princesses.
 A 2020 international survey reported by Marie Claire found her to be the most popular princess in nine countries and the fourth overall.
-She was ranked first in separate polls by E!, ComingSoon.net, and HuffPost, second by the Harvard Law Record, Refinery29 and /Film, third by the Yale Daily News, fourth by Cosmopolitan, and fifth by USA Today, Seventeen, BuzzFeed, and IGN.
+She was ranked first in separate polls by E!, ComingSoon.net, and HuffPost, second by the Harvard Law Record, Refinery29 and /Film, third by the Yale Daily News, fourth by Cosmopolitan, fifth by USA Today, Seventeen, BuzzFeed, and IGN, and sixth by Paste.
 Cristina Alexander of IGN described her as "one of the first modern Disney Princesses to break the stereotype of how princesses behave".
 In terms of commercial success, Belle was the fifth most successful Disney Princess based on box office performance as of 2014, with Beauty and the Beast grossing over $350 million worldwide.
 Despite this, she was the lowest-selling Disney Princess on eBay in 2013, generating under $7,000 in merchandise sales, although she is frequently cited as a customer favorite.

 As Disney heroines go, Belle was an iconoclast.
 Her strong-willed, independent personality feels invigorating in a medium where most damsels are in distress.
 That was definitely true 20 years ago when Beauty was released, and it's still half-true today.

 — —Boxoffice Pros Todd Gilchrist explaining the way in which Belle altered Disney heroines for the 20th and 21st centuries.